What services does the Advising Center provide?

 What does it mean to withdraw from a course?
 How will a "W" affect a student’s transcript?

 To withdraw means to “drop out of” or not complete a course.
 A “W” shows up on a transcript instead of a grade, and it simply indicates that the course wasn’t completed.
 Grades of “W” aren’t calculated into a student’s GPA, so in some cases a “W” is more favorable than an “F.” However, too many “Ws” can be detrimental.
 These count as credits that were attempted but not completed, and that’s calculated as part of a student’s completion rate for financial aid eligibility.

 Before students withdraw from a course due to fear of failing it, LCCC recommends that they speak with their instructor to see if they have any chance of working to recover their grade.
-Students should also talk with their adviser before making any schedule changes.
+Students should also talk with their advisor before making any schedule changes.

 What do academic probation and academic suspension mean?

 Academic probation results when a student’s cumulative GPA falls below 2.0.

 Academic suspension results when a student’s cumulative GPA has remained below 2.0 for two or more subsequent semesters.